Shannon0525/SRAidentier/README.md

 # SRAfinder
-Use crawler to quickly obtain SRAid based on GEOid
+Use crawler to quickly obtain SRAinfo based on GEOid

 This tool is used to get SRA information use GSM number.
 There are some requests to use it: